mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ]);
 ```

 And finally, we're seeing the same thing with *match*.
-Now all these optimizations will automatically be attempted by the query optimizer.
-That being said, I think it's important to point out these optimizations so that you can more carefully consider your own aggregation pipelines and the performance implications.
-And that should give you a good overview of the aggregation pipeline on a sharded cluster.
+Now all these *optimizations* will automatically be attempted by the *query optimizer*.
+That being said, I think it's important to point out these *optimizations* so that you can more carefully consider your own *aggregation pipelines and the performance implications*.
+And that should give you a good overview of the *aggregation pipeline on a sharded cluster*.

 Let's recap what we learned.
-We discussed how the aggregation pipeline works on a sharded environment.
-And specifically we looked at where the different operations happen when we're using sharding.
-And finally, we looked at some optimizations that the server will try to do when running aggregation queries.
+We discussed *how the aggregation pipeline works on a sharded environment*.
+And specifically we looked at where the *different operations happen when we're using sharding*.
+And finally, we looked at some *optimizations that the server will try to do when running aggregation queries*.